 The Tradition Lives On

-Traditional Hawaiian dress has been passed down through the centuries, and you can still find examples today.
-While the modern world has certainly exerted its influence on the islands, the Hawaiian people still manage to preserve elements of their original culture and share them with the rest of the world.
+Traditional Hawaiian dress has been passed down through the centuries, and examples can still be found today, especially at cultural events.
+While the modern world has certainly exerted its influence on the islands, the Hawaiian people still work to preserve elements of their original culture and share them with the rest of the world.